Louis-Dupont/Blog/content/articles/error-analys-intro.md

 date = '2025-02-14T12:00:00+01:00'
 draft = false
-title = 'Error Analysis 🔧 Stop Guessing, Start Fixing AI Models'
+title = 'Error Analysis 🔧 Stop Guessing, Start Fixing AI Models' description = 'Error analysis is about digging deep into why something isn’t working - to learn from it.'
 +++

-Error analysis is about digging deep into _why_ something isn’t working - to learn from it.
-It might sound obvious, but it's shockingly underused, especially where it matters most: AI development.

 Let's explore what it is through an example